Roofing: Keeping Cool with a DIY Reflective Roof Coating

 Most of us know wearing a dark hat in the summer will make our head feel warmer.
 But we think nothing of leaving a dark “hat” on our homes.
 A house with a dark roof absorbs a lot of summer heat, making the house less comfortable, and raising summer cooling bills.

 There is a relatively inexpensive but effective solution for low-slope roofs: reflective roof coatings.
 These can be professionally installed, or do-it-yourself kits are available.
 When applied properly on the right roof, these coatings can be major energy savers.

 How do reflective roof coatings work?

-Coatings contain either (or both) cement particles or polymers and white pigments that reflect sunlight and reduce heat-related roof damage.
+Coatings contain either cement particles or polymers and white pigments (or sometimes both), to reflect sunlight and reduce heat-related roof damage.
 They have been successfully used on flat and low-slope roofs for more than 20 years.

 Newer products are available for DIY application on steep-slope asphalt shingle roofs, which are the most common residential roof.
 However, the American Society of Home Inspectors, the National Roofing Contractors Association and other groups warn against these products.
 Asphalt shingles are not designed to be coated, and the coatings could cause structural problems and void warranties.